shehryar49/fiza/README.md

 # fiza
 A simple package manager for [zuko programming language](https://github.com/shehryar49/zuko) Fiza allows you to install zuko modules(native modules) on all supported platforms conveniently.
 It does so by downloading zuko modules from github repos.
 Every module has it's own repo.
-On Windows, it downloads module binaries(dll files) and places them in C:\plutonium\modules .
+On Windows, it downloads module binaries(dll files) and places them in C:\zuko\modules .
 On Unix like systems (Linux and Mac OS) , it downloads the source code of each module, builds it using cmake and copies the resulting binaries to /opt/zuko/modules.
 Every zuko release has fiza bundled with it.
 # Contributing
 If you have a zuko module that you want to be available to zuko users via fiza , you can add it to packages/packages.txt.
 Fork this repo and add a new line to packages/packages.txt for your module.
 The line should have format: ``` name repoUrl tagName```